caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 ### Directives

-[**Directives**](/docs/caddyfile/directives) are keywords which customize how the site is served.
+[**Directives**](/docs/caddyfile/directives) are functional keywords which customize how the site is served.
+They **must** appear within site blocks.
 For example, a complete file server config might look like this:

 ```caddy
 localhost